-With just 5 Middle Atlantic region colleges and 369 students graduating in the Middle Atlantic area, Agriculture & Agriculture Operations seems to be an unpopular subject to study in this region.
+With just 4 Middle Atlantic region colleges and 341 students graduating in the Middle Atlantic area, Agriculture & Agriculture Operations seems to be an unpopular subject to study in this region.

-Keep reading to uncover the Middle Atlantic region's best agricultural economics & business schools.
+Keep reading to uncover the Middle Atlantic region's best Agricultural Economics & Business schools.

-Keep scrolling to look into the top 10 ranked colleges and universities in the Middle Atlantic region for agricultural economics & business majors.
+Keep scrolling to look into the top 10 ranked colleges and universities in the Middle Atlantic region for Agricultural Economics & Business majors.
 Our ranking methodology takes into account elements such as overall quality, program accreditation, average earnings of graduates, and more.

 It's difficult to beat Pennsylvania State University - Main Campus if you wish to pursue Agricultural Economics & Business as a major.
 Pennsylvania State University - Main Campus agricultural economics & business graduates earn 9.6% more than the typical agricultural business student.
-Situated in University Park, Pennsylvania, this university is a good choice for students who thrive in a city atmosphere.
+With more than 20,000 students, this institution is one of the largest schools in the U.S..